 Founded in 1971, UT Tyler is one of the fastest-growing universities in the renowned University of Texas System, which includes eight universities and six health institutions located throughout the state.
 The University averages a highly favorable 18:1 student-to-professor ratio, offering a clear advantage over larger campuses with less accessibility and more rigid culture.
 Student-centric learning and cultural diversity are central to the UT Tyler experience, with students from 45 states and 58 countries enjoying private university quality at public university prices.

-The College of Business and Technology is fully accredited by The Association to Advance Collegiate Schools of Business (AACSB International), the international accrediting organization for business and management programs.
+The Soules College of Business is fully accredited by The Association to Advance Collegiate Schools of Business (AACSB International), the international accrediting organization for business and management programs.